-90. Where the Manual provides for notional costs, revenues, and other assumptions to be used in calculating the base milk price, we examine whether these are practically feasible for Fonterra to determine whether such notional costs, revenues or other assumptions would individually be practically feasible for an efficient processor.

-- 91. This is because the Manual largely provides for the use of inputs that are based on the average across all relevant notional RCP plants used in the calculation, rather than on any single recently built Fonterra plant.
-This is consistent with assuming that there is a national network of facilities for the collection and processing of milk.44 - 92.
-The use of parameters that reflect Fonterra's actual 'average' plant capacity rather than its most cost-efficient plant(s) means an efficient processor building an incremental plant should be able to achieve lower costs than this.
+- 101. Where the Manual provides for notional costs, revenues, and other assumptions to be used in calculating the base milk price, we examine whether these are practically feasible for Fonterra.
+If these notional costs, revenues and other assumptions can be achieved by Fonterra, we consider that they would be practically feasible for an efficient processor. - 102.
+This is because the Manual largely provides for the use of inputs that are based on the average across all relevant notional RCP plants used in the calculation, rather than on any single recently built Fonterra plant.
+This is consistent with assuming that there is a national network of facilities for the collection and processing of milk.49 - 103.
+The use of parameters that reflect Fonterra's actual 'average' plant capacity rather than its most cost-efficient plant(s) means an efficient processor building an incremental plant should be able to achieve lower costs than this. - 104.
+We also examine whether our assessment is affected by unique features of Fonterra which are not subject to s 150B or 150C provisions.
+50 If the Manual provides for assumptions that are only practically feasible for Fonterra due to features unique to Fonterra, then such assumptions may not be practically feasible for another efficient processor.
+51